 Every year around this time of year, canals, walkways and squares across parts of Amsterdam turn into incredible light shows.
 For those that aren’t big on going out drinking for New Year’s Eve, the Amsterdam Light Festival is a great alternative option.
 Follow the map on the festival’s website for the best route around the light installations, all focussed around the theme of ‘Disrupt!’.
 Designers from all over the world have come to Amsterdam to illuminate the city with their mesmerising designs which are staying put until early January 2020.

 It’s not technically a New Year’s Eve event, but this one is a must if you’re in the Netherlands for 1st January.
 The New Year’s Day Dive is for the brave ones to run into the Amstel River’s icy cold waters and take a dip to see in the new year (and hopefully get rid of the previous night’s hangover).
 Over 150 places across the Netherlands put on New Year’s Day Dive events, so wherever you may be in the country, there’s no excuse to miss it!

 Stay in a hostel

 There’s no better time of year to stay in a hostel.
 New Year’s Eve is all about celebrating the year you’ve had and heading into the new year with new memories!
 Stay in a hostel to spend your final night of the year meeting new people and partying into the night - nothing beats a hostel atmosphere.
-St Christopher’s at the Winston is our Amsterdam hostel, but the two Flying Pig hostels are also in fantastic locations and serve up a free breakfast when you book direct.
+St Christopher’s at the Winston is our Amsterdam hostel, but the two Flying Pig hostels are also in fantastic locations.
 Just be sure to book your bed quick as accommodation in big cities like Amsterdam get snapped up fast for New Year’s Eve!